apache/mxnet/docs/tutorials/python/float16.md

 from mxnet.gluon.data.vision.datasets import ImageFolderDataset
 ```

-Let us start by fetching the Caltech101 dataset and extracting it.
+To start with, fetch the Caltech101 dataset and extract it.
+Caltech101 dataset has images of objects corresponding to 101 categories.
+The total number of training images in this dataset is 8677.
+Please note that this archive file is about 110MB.

 ```python
 url = "https://s3.us-east-2.amazonaws.com/mxnet-public/101_ObjectCategories.tar.gz"